Naxus28/nodePractice/myLoggerModule/README.md

 1.) **mkdir test && cd test**

-2.) **npm install ../myLoggerModule** (assuming '/test' and '/myLoggerModule' are at the same level)
+2.) **npm install ../logger** (assuming '/test' and '/logger' are at the same level)

 3.) enter the node REPL by typing **node** on the terminal window

 4.) > var logger = require('logger'); // 'require' looks for the module name.
-When the module's package.json is created, node uses the same name as the parent directory by default.
-In this case I changed the name from 'myLoggerModule' (the parent directory of package.json) to 'logger'
+When the module's package.json is created, node uses the same name as the parent directory by default (that can be changed when creating 'package.json' or later, by renaming the module in 'package.json' when the file has already been created).

 5.) > logger // this will log the 'logger' module to the console and allow us to check if 'logger' is an object that **case 1)** has member methods (logs _{ log: [Function: log] }_) or if **case 2)** it is the method itself (logs _[Function: log]_)